Paperback: £19.99 / $36.95

 * theoretical chapters, drawing on themes emerging from the case studies - on creating, expressing and meeting in music.

 Central to the book is the idea that music therapy derives its uniqueness from music's base as a non-verbal art form.
-The accompanying CD allows the reader the opportunity to listen to excerpts from case studies described in the book.
+Accompanying MP3 files contain excerpts from case studies described in the book and are available for download on Jessica Kingsley Publishers' website.

 Songwriting: Methods, Techniques and Clinical Applications for Music Therapy Clinicians, Educators and Students